-Criminals are not like the us.
+Criminals are not like us.
 They don’t have barriers or mental moral on/off switches.
-They pro-actively support one another, share real time data and flaunt data protection laws and are not constrained by borders.
+They pro-actively support one another, share real-time data and flaunt data protection laws, and are not constrained by borders.

-Their weapons of choice are the laptop, encrypted cellular mobile phone.
+Their weapons of choice are the laptop, encrypted cellular mobile phones.
 They do not lurk on unlit dark street corners.

 Julie Beesley, RBS, “We need to join the dots across different areas,” and “ to map out who does what and who talks to each other, so the landscape is visible and we can identify gaps and overlaps in different areas.”

-But its not so simple as “us and them”.
-In complex ML cases insider involvement is inevitable in the guise of individuals who facilitate, allow and even actively engage in opening fraudulent accounts opening and compromise their FI (financial institutions) integrity and viability by covering up paper and electronic trails.
+But it's not so simple as “us and them”.
+In complex ML cases, insider involvement is inevitable in the guise of individuals who facilitate, allow, and even actively engage in opening fraudulent accounts opening and compromise their FI (financial institutions) integrity and viability by covering up the paper and electronic trails.

-Regardless of all and any safety measures, red flags and compliance systems, it appears the criminals are always one step ahead.
+Regardless of all safety measures, red flags, and compliance systems, it appears the criminals are always one step ahead.

-Martha O’Neill, Head of AML & Sanctions UK at AIB Group (UK) plc, “The pace of change and the pace of technical evolution is so frantic we are running to keep up.
-There is a whole raft of things going on out there in terms of the virtual world and crypto currencies and the dark web that is not properly understood by the people who are trying to manage the risk.
-And I think that is a challenge both at industry level and at a regulatory level.”
+Martha O'Neill, Head of AML & Sanctions UK at AIB Group (UK) plc, "The pace of change and the pace of technological evolution is so frantic we are running to keep up.
+There is a whole raft of things going on out there in terms of the virtual world and cryptocurrencies and the dark web that is not properly understood by the people trying to manage the risk.
+And I think that is a challenge both at an industry level and at a regulatory level."

-A recurrent complaint amongst financial crime experts is that banks are struggling to cope with a rapidly evolving ML activity globally.
+A recurrent complaint amongst financial crime experts is that banks struggle to cope with a rapidly evolving ML activity globally.
 The consensus amongst them is that more needs to be done to prevent financial crime.

-Nigel Kirby is Deputy Director for Economic Crime at the National Crime Agency and opines that, we need to put more effort into prevention…which will require a more in depth understanding of the scale of these crimes and how they are perpetrated, followed by the design and implementation of system changes.
-Kirby elaborates by; its just not requiring the banks putting in new systems for protection but requires a cultural change, “It’s about changing the tolerance of the public.”
+Nigel Kirby is Deputy Director for Economic Crime at the National Crime Agency and opines to put more effort into prevention, which will require a more in-depth understanding of how they are perpetrated and the scale of these crimes, followed by the design and implementation of system changes.
+Kirby elaborates by; it's just not requiring the banks to put in new systems for protection but requires a cultural shift, "It's about changing the tolerance of the public."

-Suspicious Activity Reports (SARs) highlight suspected cases of ML which led to successful investigations but the problem with these is that these occur when the transaction has been completed.
+Suspicious Activity Reports (SARs) highlight suspected ML cases, which led to successful investigations, but the problem with these is that these occur when the transaction has been completed.
 But the money could have changed hands several times by then.

 • The main criticism was that too many were being submitted to the NCA, over 630,000 between October 2015 and March 2017.